jibijohndavid/ranyaatra/README.md

 Run `npm install` from the root folder for installing all the packages mentioned in package.json to node_modules folder in the root folder.

-## Compiling SCSS files
+## Running the app

-Run `sass --watch app/:app/` from the `src/` folder to compile all the SCSS files to the respective CSS files at same path.
+Run `npm start` from the root folder to open the app in the default browser.

-## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding